 These expatriates would majorly comprise of those who have a single-family worker.
-It would indeed become difficult for them to meet the both ends with a dependent fee on each dependent.
+It would indeed become difficult for them to meet both ends with a dependent fee on each dependent.

 But why are we worried?
 We ourselves want expatriates to leave.
 We imposed a fee on them.
 We are moving towards Saudization where we prefer Saudis over non-Saudis.
 Also, other fees will be imposed on the foreigners.

 Low Population, Low Demand: Fewer people would mean less consumption and less demand.
 The migration (the reverse migration) effect would be serious for our economy.
 Most companies, most of nutrition and catering, will observe an economic fall.

-After the end of first half of 2018, our real estate might go through an economic crisis.
+Real Estate: After the end of 2018, our real estate might go through an economic crisis.
 As expatriates would be leaving, there would be a surplus of houses and buildings.

+How would the lives of Saudis be affected?
 And if you still believe that your (Saudi National's) life won’t be affected by expatriates leaving the country, here is what is expected to happen.
 You shall be taking your child out from a private school and get them admitted into a public school.